-The Company Secretary ENGRO CORPORATION LIMITED
+ENGRO CORPORATION LIMITED

-29 International Business Park #08-05/06 Acer Building Tower B Singapore 609923
+29 International Business Park #08-05/06 Acer Building Tower B Singapore 609923 Telephone: +65 6561 7978 Facsimile: +65 6561 9770 Company no. 197302229H

-ADDENDUM DATED 14 APRIL 2021
+ADDENDUM DATED 14 APRIL 2022

-This Addendum is circulated to Shareholders of EnGro Corporation Limited (the "Company") together with the Company's 2020 Annual Report.
-Its purpose is to provide Shareholders with information on the proposed renewal of the Share Purchase Mandate to be tabled at the Annual General Meeting to be held by way of electronic means on 29 April 2021 at 10 a.m.
+This Addendum is circulated to Shareholders of EnGro Corporation Limited (the "Company") together with the Company's 2021 Annual Report.
+Its purpose is to provide Shareholders with information on the proposed renewal of the Share Purchase Mandate to be tabled at the Annual General Meeting to be held by way of electronic means on 29 April 2022 at 10 a.m.
 If you are in any doubt as to the course of action you should take, you should consult your legal, financial, tax or other professional adviser immediately.